jules2689/trudeau/trudeau/2020-04-18/post_news.md

 Briefing.
 Let me give you some information in the Canada relief benefit, the CERB that many of you have tapped into because you have lost work or lost your jobs due to COVID-19 and he says there have been 7.9  Just to give you a sense of how much the economy is struggling and how many of you are, too, are turning to the government for support.
 Catherine Cullen has been listening along with US and I'mnot sure if anything else stood out for you.
-We did get new numbers on covid outbreaks in different indigenous communities.
+We did get new numbers on  in different indigenous communities.

 **Reporter**:
-Let's talk about what Minister  said whence was asked about the protective equipment across  border.
+Let's talk about what Minister  said when he was asked about the protective equipment across  border.
 I thought it was interesting hesaid  have to remainvigilant  this particularissue and did note while thecanada-US  is agood one,  one that has beentested and  said it wouldcontinue to  tested over thecourse of  next few weeks, and that goes back to the pointwe were  about beforethis news  started.
 That the government officials donot want  politician italy sata   this is, as wesee the  across theproblems and  and thepicture seems  change fromstate to  too, and a lotof attention  paid to newyork city  The government does not want to say it's a significant concernbut obviously,  30-day 30-dyextension on  border is arelief to  trying todeal with a large number ofother issue. heard recurring conversation, once again, with the Prime Minister today, withjean duclos,   whencanada can  aboutrestartingthe economy.